High school students and seniors, together — through the shared language of music.

 Evidence-Based Practice

-The Melody Project isn't just feel-good programming — our sessions are informed by decades of peer-reviewed research on music, aging, and intergenerational connection.
-We build curricula grounded in evidence and measure real outcomes.
-That rigor starts with the people who guide us.
+Our sessions are informed by decades of peer-reviewed research on music, aging, and intergenerational connection.
+We build curricula grounded in evidence, measure real outcomes, and publish our findings in Oxford University Press — indexed in PubMed / NIH NLM.

 Meet our Advisory Board →Rooted in music therapy and gerontological science